-- You have the right to be treated humanely and without the threat of violence; however, police have the right to use force in order to protect their own safety.
+- You have the right to be treated humanely and without the threat of violence.

-- You have rights against illegal searches and seizures.
-Any evidence that was collected illegally is inadmissible in court.
+- You are protected against illegal searches and seizures.
+Illegally collected evidence is inadmissible.

-- You have the right to stop answering questions and ask to speak with an attorney and you have the right to speak with an attorney before you answer any questions or sign anything.
+- You have the right to stop answering questions and speak with an attorney.

-- In order for you to remain in police custody (usually around 48 hours), a formal charge must be made against you and you have the right to bail or bond unless you are being charged with murder.
+- In order for you to remain in police custody (usually 48 hours), a formal charge must be made.

 - You are entitled to a hearing within a reasonably short period of time, as well as a speedy trial.

 If you are arrested, the police will handcuff you and transport you to jail for booking.
 At this time, they will take a mug shot and fingerprint you for identification.
 If the police arrested you without a search warrant, they may ask you for permission to search your vehicle, your home and other possessions.
 You have the right to refuse consent to these searches.
 Usually, when an officer asks to search your property, it means that they would otherwise need to obtain a warrant from a judge; if you give your consent, you abandon this right.
 Knowing your rights can be confusing, and you could easily be fooled into believing that you must consent to a search or that you must talk to the police.
 It's critical that you exercise your right to remain silent and your right to speak to a Fort Wayne criminal attorney before you say or do anything that can be used against you.